Nitrokey/nethsm/docs/developer-documentation.md

 #### Disabling CSME in firmware

 It is assumed that the firmware image contains CSME version 12.
 Other versions have not been tested and verified.
+Please note that the following instructions are not working from firmware version `6.00` on.

 ##### Reading the entire firmware from using a Linux OS